 “Thanks so much for setting this party up, Clark.
 Everything looks great.”

-“So do you,” I said, smirking.
+“So do you,” I said, mischievously.
 “But isn’t Catwoman a DC character?”

 “Hey, I could be Felicia Hardy.”

 “Yes, but then you’d have to be dating my younger brother and I don’t think any of us want that.”
 We both laughed.
 “You seem to know a whole lot about people going bad, Emily.
 What is all that about?”